Answers to Frequently Asked Questions

 - the complainant does not permit the contractor 15 days from the date of this notice to inspect the work, or

 - If the complaint is for poor work or abandonment, a jobsite inspection will be conducted by the Investigator.
 The complainant is required to attend the jobsite inspection.
 The ROC encourages the respondent to also attend.

-- The ROC Investigator through his or her investigation will evaluate information gathered through the jobsite visit as well as review and assess building codes, plans and specifications, industry standards and other information furnished by the complainant and the respondent to determine the merit of each allegation in the complaint.
+- The ROC Investigator through his or her investigation will evaluate information gathered at the jobsite visit, as well as review and assess building codes, plans and specifications, industry standards and other information furnished by the complainant and the respondent to determine the merit of each allegation in the complaint.
 The Investigator may also take photographs of the work performed and interview the parties as part of his or her investigation.
 The Investigator may contact the parties for additional information during the course of the investigation.

-- If the contractor fails to comply with the Corrective Work Order within the timeframe provided in the Corrective Work Order, the complainant can request that a Citation be issued against the respondent’s license.
-Download form
+- If the contrator fails to comply with the Corrective Work Order within the timeframe provided in the Corrective Work Order, a Citation may be issued against the contractor.

-- If the respondent files a timely written answer to the Citation, an administrative hearing before an Administrative Law Judge employed by the Office of Administrative Hearings, a separate State agency, will be scheduled.
-Neither party is required to be represented by an attorney at the hearing.
-However, this is a formal legal process and parties often choose to hire an attorney to represent their legal interests.
+- If the respondent files a timely written answer to the Citation, an administrative hearing before an Administrative Law Judge employed by the Office of Administrative Hearings, a separate state agency, will be held.

 Recovery Fund Claims